-The chrono-stratigraphic constraints suggest slow deformation processes across the Andes.
+[89] The chronostratigraphic constraints suggest slow deformation processes across the Andes.
 Orogenic uplift of the Principal Cordillera would have been followed by a sedimentary response in the eastern foreland with a relatively long delay of about 8-11 Myr.
-Cumulative shortening of 35-50 km throughout the Andes at this latitude implies a modest average shortening rate of the order of ~2 mm/yr, consistent with GPS results.
+Cumulative shortening of

+35-50 km throughout the Andes at this latitude implies a modest average shortening rate of the order of ~2 mm/yr, consistent with GPS results.
 Shallow seismicity under the Principal Cordillera apparently ahead of the WAT is significant, but its record hampered by insufficient instrumental coverage.
 Maximum crustal thickness of ~50-60 km beneath the high Andes is consistent with our suggested structure.
-The complex image of the deep Andean structure given by receiver functions reveals interruption of Moho arrivals, suggesting to us superposition by the West Andean Thrust of crustal-scale units and involvement of the lithospheric mantle in an embryonic intra-continental subduction.
+The complex image of the deep Andean structure given by receiver functions reveals interruption of Moho arrivals, suggesting to us superposition by the West Andean Thrust of crustal-scale units and involvement of the lithospheric mantle in an embryonic intracontinental subduction.

-We note that the stage of primary westward vergence with dominance of the WAT at 33.5°S is evolving into a doubly-vergent configuration, consistent with the overall eastward and southward propagation of deformation in the Central Andes and the Altiplano (south of 18°S).
+[90] We note that the stage of primary westward vergence with dominance of the WAT at 33.5°S is evolving into a doubly vergent configuration, consistent with the overall eastward and southward propagation of deformation in the central Andes and the Altiplano (south of 18°S).
 A growth model for the WAT-Altiplano similar to the Himalaya-Tibet is suggested.
-We anticipate that the west-vergent stage is ubiquitous in the Central Andes and that it should have occurred earlier in the regions where the Andean orogen is more developed (specifically in northern Chile between 18°S-26°S).
-It is deduced that the shear on the WAT has localized during the Cenozoic in a pre-existent zone of weakness of the Mesozoic back-arc, characterized by damage at crustal or lithospheric scale.
-The thrusting of the Marginal Block by Gondwanan South America has given way to the inception of partitioning between subduction and orogenic processes.
+We anticipate that the west vergent stage is ubiguitous in the central Andes and that it should have occurred earlier in the regions where the Andean orogen is more developed (specifically in northern Chile between 18°S and 26°S).
+It is deduced that the shear on the WAT has localized during the Cenozoic in a preexistent zone of weakness of the Mesozoic back arc, characterized by damage at crustal or lithospheric scale.
+The thrusting of the marginal block by Gondwanan South America has given way to the inception of partitioning between subduction and orogenic processes.
 So, the origin of the Andes appears intrinsically associated to the occurrence and propagation of the West Andean Thrust, improving our mechanical understanding of the Andean orogenic cycle and its specific association with a long-lasting subduction.
-The occurrence of the WAT reduces the differences between the Andean orogen and other doubly-vergent orogens associated with continental collision, like the Himalayas: The intra-continental subduction at the West Andean Thrust may act as a mechanical substitute of the collision zone.
+The occurrence of the WAT reduces the differences between the Andean orogen and other doubly vergent orogens associated with continental collision, like the Himalayas: The intracontinental subduction at the West Andean Thrust may act as a mechanical substitute of the collision zone.
 In any case, the Andean orogeny paradigm may be considered obsolete.

-Acknowledgments.
-Our work has been supported by the bi-national French-Chilean ECOS-Conicyt program (project C98U02), the French Agence Nationale pour la Recherche, Project Sub Chile (ANR-05- CATT-014) and the Chilean ICM project "Millennium Science Nucleus of Seismotectonics and Seismic Hazard".
-We have benefited from fruitful discussions with P. Alvarado, S. Barrientos, R. Charrier, B. Meyer, O. Oncken, A. Tassara, P. Victor, C. Vigny and from inspiration from many others, among which J. Malavieille, V. Ramos, and P. Tapponnier.
-We thank two anonymous reviewers and the associate editor for their critical and constructive remarks.
-This is CNRS contribution N°XXXX and IPGP contribution N° XXXX.
+[91] Acknowledgments.
+Our work has been supported by the binational French-Chilean ECOS-Conicyt program (project C98U02), the French Agence Nationale pour la Recherche, Project Sub Chile (ANR-05-CATT-014), and the Chilean ICM project "Millennium Science Nucleus of Seismotectonics and Seismic Hazard," We have benefited from fruitful discussions with P. Alvarado, S. Barrientos, R. Charrier, B. Meyer, O. Oncken, A. Tassara, P. Victor, and C. Vigny and from inspiration from many others, including J. Malavieille, V. Ramos, and P. Tapponnier.
+We thank two anonymous reviewers and the Associate Editor for their critical and constructive remarks.
+This is IPGP contribution 2582.